-- Pneumocystis carinii Pneumonia (PCP).
+- Pneumocystis pneumonia (PCP).
 PCP is an infection that people can get when their immune system is weak.
 TEMODAR decreases white blood cells, which makes your immune system weaker and can increase your risk of getting PCP.
 All patients taking TEMODAR will be watched carefully by their doctor for this infection, especially patients who take steroids.
 Tell your doctor if you have any of the following signs and symptoms of PCP infection: shortness of breath and/or fever, chills, dry cough.

 - Secondary cancers.
 Blood problems such as myelodysplastic syndrome and secondary cancers, such as a certain kind of leukemia, can happen in people who take TEMODAR.
 Your doctor will watch you for this.